electerious/rosid-handler-njk/README.md

 ### Custom data

-The data in `opts.data` will be used to render your template.
-Create a file with the name `filename.data.json` or `filename.data.js` along your `filename.njk` to add or overwrite the data.
+The data in `opts.data` will be used to render your template. `rosid-handler-njk` tries to require the given module when a path (string) is specified instead of an object.

+Create a file with the name `filename.data.json` or `filename.data.js` along your `filename.njk` to add or overwrite the data from `opts.data`.

 ### Environment